lhl322001/DiffACR/README.md

 ### Training

-This demo runs RACIDiff Model with ARMCD images.
+This demo runs DiffACR Model with ARMCD images.

 ```bash
 python train.py --epochs 2000 --time_steps 50 --input_dir None --output_dir ./output --localmask_dir ./mask
 ```

-After runnng, it will generate the model results in the folder  ./output and the localmask results in the folder ./mask
+After running, it will generate the model results in the folder  ./output and the local mask results in the folder ./mask

 ### Evaluation